IntelSmartEdge/docs/components/telemetry/telemetry.md

 ### Collectd

 Collectd is a daemon/collector enabling the collection of hardware metrics from computers and network equipment.
-It provides support for Collectd plugins, which extends its functionality for specific metrics collection such as Intel® RDT, Intel PMU, and ovs-dpdk.
+It provides support for Collectd plugins, which extends its functionality for specific metrics collection such as Intel® PMU, and ovs-dpdk.
 The metrics collected are exposed to the Prometheus monitoring tool via the [CollectdExporter](https://github.com/prometheus/collectd_exporter) sidecar.
 In Intel® Smart Edge Open, Collectd is supported with the help of the OPNFV Barometer project - using its Docker image and available plugins.
-As part of the Intel® Smart Edge Open release, a Collectd plugin for Intel® FPGA Programmable Acceleration Card (Intel® FPGA PAC) N3000 telemetry is now available from Intel® Smart Edge Open (power and temperature telemetry).
 In Intel® Smart Edge Open, the Collectd pod is deployed as a K8s Daemonset on every available Edge Node, and it is deployed as a privileged container running in host network.

 In DEK metrics obtained by NodeExporter are subject to `collectd_<metric_name>` pattern.